Q: What the heck is this thing? What is "New Music?"

 A: We’re trying to take our favorite aspects of a conference (the meeting of minds, the fruitful discussions, the engagement with contemporary issues) and discard our less-favorite aspects (the trade-show atmosphere, the focus on self-promotion, the vendor fair vibe).
 Ultimately we want it to be a place for music-minded people of all stripes to meet and share ideas.

 Q: But am I still encouraged to represent and promote my own music/ensemble/organization?

 A: Absolutely!
-We’ll be organizing unique meetings and social events that encourage attendees to share what their practices and orgs are all about and to share their wisdom and experiences with like-minded people.
+We’ll be organizing unique meetings and social events that encourage attendees to share what their practices and orgs are all about and to share their wisdom and experiences with other creative folks.